adelina-simion-form3/adelina-simion-form3/README.md

 ### Hi there 👋

+I'm Adelina, I'm a Tech Evangelist @ Form3.

+Interested in learning more about Form3?
+Check out our [careers site](https://www.form3.tech/careers)

+P.S.
+Cats are pretty cool!

 <!--
 **adelina-simion-form3/adelina-simion-form3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.